ory/k8s/docs/helm/oathkeeper.md

 - dedicated sidecar

 **Controller mode**
-In this mode, the controller is a dedicated deployment, and scales separately of the oathkeeper application.
-All communication with oathkeeper is based on a configMap object, which stores the translated oathkeeper configuration.
+In this mode, the controller is a dedicated deployment and scales independently from the Oathkeeper application.
+All communication with Oathkeeper is based on a configMap object, which stores the translated Oathkeeper configuration.
-This mode requires elevated privileges for the maester controller in order to operate on the configmaps.
+This mode requires giving elevated privileges to the Hydra Maester controller to allow operations on the configMaps.

 **Sidecar mode**
-In this mode the controller is an extra container running in the oathkeeper pod.
-All communication is done on local files, and the controller is scaled together with oathkeeper.
+In this mode, the Hydra Maester controller runs as an additional container in the Oathkeeper application Pod.
+All communication is done on local files, and the controller is scaled together with the Oathkeeper application.